 At times if we have a large number of applicants we will close our jobs earlier than the advertised closing date.
 If you see an opportunity you are interested in therefore, we encourage you to apply straight away.

-Why you should work for PRC
+Why you should work for Peterborough College

 The College prides itself on providing superb practical facilities to all our students and a strong emphasis is placed upon preparing our students for the world of work.
 All of our courses include practical and technical skills development as well as the underpinning knowledge to support progression into further education, higher education, apprenticeships and employment.